Stewartry soldier stories

 Daughter of Mr and Mrs Robert Thomson, St. John Street, Creetown.
 Member of Kirkmabreck Voluntary Aid Detachment.

-Volunteered for hospital service shortly after the outbreak of war and served at Old Mill Hospital, Aberdeen, before transferring to the 58th (Scottish) General Hospital at St. Omer, France.
-Mentioned in despatches.
-Killed in action by enemy aircraft bombing on 30th September 1917.
-Buried in Longuenesse (St. Omer) Souvenir Cemetery, plot VI.B.2., and commemorated on Creetown War Memorial.
+Bessie volunteered for hospital service shortly after the outbreak of war and served at Old Mill Hospital, Aberdeen, before transferring to the 58th (Scottish) General Hospital at St. Omer, France.
+She was Mentioned in Despatches for her work.
+Bessie was killed by an enemy aircraft bombing raid on 30th September 1917.
+She is buried in Longuenesse (St. Omer) Souvenir Cemetery, plot VI.B.2 and commemorated on Creetown War Memorial.

-Lines very reverently dedicated to Nurse Bessie Thomson by John Barr, Creetown (abridged):
+Lines reverently dedicated to Bessie Thomson by John Barr, Creetown (abridged):

 Proudly we laud the deeds of sons so gallant,